NLion74/arch-manwarn/pkg/arch-manwarn/usr/share/doc/arch-manwarn/README.md

 # arch-manwarn

-Don't feel like always keeping up with arch news for required manual intervention before every single system upgrade?
-This package may be the solution for you.
+Tired of having to check Arch news for manual interventions before every upgrade?
+This tool is for you.
-A minimalist utility that checks Arch news RSS for manual intervention warnings and warns you before system upgrades.
+**arch-manwarn** is a minimalist utility that checks the Arch news RSS feed for manual intervention warnings and blocks your pacman upgrade or install if you need to take action.

 ## What does it do?

-When pacman install or upgrade is run this program will run as a pacman hook.
-If it parses any news that classified as manual intervention it will exit and mark the news as read.
-Originally it was planned to be interactive but pacman hooks are inherently not designed for this behaviour.
+When pacman installs or upgrades packages, this program runs as a pacman hook.
+If it detects any news classified as requiring manual intervention, it will block the pacman transaction and mark the news as read.
+Originally, it was planned to be interactive, but pacman hooks are not designed for interactive behavior.

-On first run arch-manwarn assumes you have seen and applied all manual interventions to this point
+On the first run, arch-manwarn assumes you have seen and applied all manual interventions up to that point.

 # Why this?

-I created this project so that I would not miss any manual interventions in the arch news but I also did not want to read any arch news that do not affect me directly.
-Therefore I created this project with a focus on minimalism.
-If you find yourself asking why not just interrupt for all new news and wish to have this functionality you may refer to [this project](https://github.com/bradford-smith94/informant) which I found after creating this very one.
-It works very similiar but interrupts for every new news.
+I created this project so that I would not miss any manual interventions in the Arch news, but I also did not want to read any Arch news that does not affect me directly.
+Therefore, this project focuses on minimalism rather than notifying about all news.

+If you want a tool that interrupts for every new Arch news, you may refer to [this project](https://github.com/bradford-smith94/informant), which I found shortly after creating this one.
+It works similarly but interrupts for every new Arch news.

+# Installation

-## Installation
+## AUR (Recommended)

-# Development
+## Development

-Due to permission issues when not using the `archNewsHook.hook`, but running the program manually instead, you may need to change the cache path from `/var/cache`
+Due to permission issues when running the program manually instead of via the archNewsHook.hook, you may need to change the cache path from /var/cache.
+You can do this like so:

-This can be done like following:

 ```
 ARCH_NEWS_CACHE_PATH=./arch-manwarn-dev.json cargo run
 ```

-1. Build:
+1. Build the release binary:
-   cargo build --release
+   `cargo build --release`

 2. Copy binary to `/usr/bin/arch-manwarn`